 - Developing an inter-local agreement among the three municipalities, based on the results of the business plan; assisting in securing Council approval in all municipalities; assisting in developing state legislation as needed; and

-- With municipal approval and participation, developing a public-private partnership (P3) to build and operate the network.
+- With municipal participation, developing a public-private partnership (P3) to build and operate the network.

 Business Plan: We will develop a business plan to identify the most realistic and cost-effective approach to providing high-quality, affordable broadband service throughout Aquidneck Island, and to outline tangible, efficient steps toward implementation.
-The plan will expand on the 2015 Tilson broadband analysis for Aquidneck Island, and will produce the following deliverables:
+The plan will expand on the 2015 Tilson and the 2021 Connect Greater Newport broadband analysis for Aquidneck Island, and will produce the following deliverables: